Ana Iris Constante says she used to be nervous just to introduce herself.

 Constante, who lives in Los Montes, El Salvador, is one of more than 300 female political advocates in her municipality of Cuisnahuat.
 Asociación Nuevo Amanecer de El Salvador (ANADES; New Dawn Association of El Salvador) has supported and trained them to speak up through its partnership with Mennonite Central Committee (MCC).

-For the past few years, the women have been pressuring their local governments to address climate change ‒ a global crisis that threatens everyone, but hits women hardest.
+For the past few years, the women have been pressuring their local governments to address climate change ‒ a global crisis that threatens everyone.

 “Women are the ones who carry the commitment for the family ‒ take care of the family, and try to get food for everyone,” said Zacarías Bernabé Martínez, who works with ANADES as the coordinator for its community development program.
 When resources like food and water become scarce, he said, women take on the additional burden.